Recreation Sport Management (RSM)

 Typically Offered: Fall, Spring.

 Course Description: Practical preparation for the profession including job-finding skills, interview techniques, values of recreation association, and visits from field professionals.
-Prerequisite(s): Completed major-minor declaration in recreation sport management program, senior standing, and a grade of C or higher in all RSM core courses (except RSM 430).
+Prerequisite(s): Declared major in recreation sport management program, senior standing, and a grade of C or higher in all RSM core courses (except RSM 430).

 RSM 424 Organization and Administration of Recreation and Sport Agencies Credits: 3

 Course Description: The internal operation of leisure organizations including staffing, finance, public relations, areas and facilities, decision making, and problem solving.
-Prerequisite(s): Completed major-minor declaration in recreation sport management program, senior standing, and a grade of C or higher in RSM 220, RSM 300, RSM 323, and RSM 325.
+Prerequisite(s): Declared major in recreation sport management program, senior standing, and a grade of C or higher in RSM 220, RSM 300, RSM 323, and RSM 325.

 RSM 425 Current Issues in Esports, Media, and Society Credits: 3